Stationery lookbook: What’s trending in cards, journals and desk supplies

 Greeting cards and stationery offer a unique and meaningful way for individuals to connect with others and express themselves.
 Cards allow people to express their emotions in a tangible way that can be cherished and kept for years to come.
 Despite the rise of digitalization, many U.S. consumers continue to value and appreciate these traditional forms of communication.

-Julie McCallum is editor-in-chief of Gift Shop Magazine.
-She is formerly the editor of Museums & More and has more than 25 years experience in publishing.
+Julie McCallum is publisher of Gift Shop Magazine.
+She is formerly the editor-in-chief of the publication, as well as editor of Museums & More, and she has more than 25 years experience in publishing.